Well, at least there'll be some good visuals in this one.

 Now looking at weather satellite pictures of a hurricane forming.
 Hurricane Camille, to be precise.
 Nice.
 Nimoy starts explaining the physics of hurricane development.
 Footage of stormclouds and lightning heading towards the Gulf Coast of Mississippi.

 Oh!
 Now we're inside the cockpit of a US Navy plane tasked with observing hurricanes from close up.
 It's like The Dambusters meets Twister.
 Interspersed shots of the aircrew swapping flight jargon with shots of storms.
 Nimoy claims that they learn that it is a big storm.
-I hope he's selling the storm watchers short.
+Science FTW!

 It's cool to watch – up until you see the injured survivors hobbling through the ruins and water.
 Takes a bit of the fun away.
 There's footage of entire towns in ruins.
 Nimoy tells us 250 people are dead, and 200, 000 are homeless.
 There's a news interview of a woman who is forlorn until she sees that her house is still mostly intact.
 She literally screams with happiness and relief.
 Another, less happy woman says that her house is under 12 ft of water.
 A third woman – possibly the most no-nonsense person I ever saw – assures any family watching the news broadcast that she's fine.